bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-versioning-tutorial.md

 [![Open in Request Runner](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Open-Request-Runner.svg)](https://developer.bigcommerce.com/api-reference/store-management/widgets/widget-template/updatewidgettemplate#requestrunner)

 Let's look at our widget again.
 Send a `GET` request to [`/v3/content/widgets/{uuid}`](https://developer.bigcommerce.com/api-reference/store-management/widgets/widget/getwidget) to retrieve your widget's data.
 You will notice that `current_version_uuid` has changed and is now different from the widget's `version_uuid`.
-Although, we have updated the widget template, the widget created using that template did not change.
+Although we have updated the widget template, the widget created using that template did not change.

 ## Create a new widget

-All widgets created after the update, will be based on the most current version.
+All widgets created after the update will be based on the most current version.
 Let's create another widget to test this functionality.

 Send a `POST` request to [`/v3/content/widgets`](https://developer.bigcommerce.com/api-reference/storefront/widgets-api/widget/createwidget) replacing the `widget_template_uuid` placeholder with your widget template `uuid`.